For puppies, we like to do a series of

 Dracut, MA 01826

-- Will the whole family be involved in the training process?
+- Should my whole family be involved in the training process?

-- Can you observe a class prior to enrollment?
+- Can I observe a class prior to enrolling my puppy?

 Crazy Canines